-When n SST measurements are averaged, the uncertainty in the average associated with uncorrelated effects (σ{mean}) is decreased relative to the uncertainty σ in each individual measurement by the classic " $1/\sqrt{n}$ " rule:
+When n SST measurements are averaged, the uncertainty in the average associated with uncorrelated effects (σ{mean}) is decreased relative to the uncertainty σ in each individual measurement by the classic "1/ \sqrt{n} " rule:

-Eq 1. $$\sigma{mean} = \frac{\sigma}{\sqrt{n}}$$
+Eq 1. $$\sigma{mean} = \sigma{\sqrt{n}}$$

-2.3.7 Locally Correlated Effects
+2.3.7 Synoptically Correlated Effects

 It is common in surface remote sensing for a major component of the retrieval (inversion) process to be accounting for the effect that atmospheric variability has on the measurements.
 Since no inversion is perfect, a component of the error in an SST estimate depends on the atmospheric conditions.
-Since atmospheric conditions are correlated over "local" spatio-temporal scales, it therefore follows that there is an uncertainty component that is due to effects that are locally correlated.
-In other words, there is a component of error that is (to some degree) in common between nearby measurements (i.e., between pixels separated by scales shorter than the error field arising from these effects).
+Since atmospheric conditions are correlated over "synoptic" spatio-temporal scales, it therefore follows that there is an uncertainty component that is due to effects that are synoptically correlated.
+In other words, there is a component of error that is (to some degree) in common between nearby measurements (i.e., between pixels separated by scales shorter than the synoptic scale).

-When n nearby (strongly error-correlated) measurements are averaged, there is no " $1/\sqrt{n}$ " reduction in this component of uncertainty.
+When n nearby measurements are averaged, there is no " $1/\sqrt{n}$ " reduction in this component of uncertainty.

-Clearly, there is no clean separation between those pixels that share some locally correlated errors and those that are sufficiently separated to have no such correlated component.
-Instead, such errors decorrelate gradually, probably over scales that depend on the local situation.
-The determination of actual correlation length scales of locally correlated uncertainty in SST estimates is an important area for future research in improving SST uncertainty estimates.
-Approximate methods of propagating uncertainty associated with locally correlated effects will be applied, based on estimates of correlation length scales in IR SST retrievals.
+Clearly, there is no clean separation between those pixels that share some synoptically correlated errors and those that are sufficiently separated to have no such correlated component.
+Instead, such errors decorrelate gradually, probably over scales that depend on the synoptic situation.
+The determination of actual correlation length scales of synoptically correlated uncertainty in SST estimates is an important area for future research in improving SST uncertainty estimates that cannot be fully addressed within the SST_cci project.

+In SST_cci, approximate methods of propagating uncertainty associated with synoptically correlated effects will be applied, based on estimates of correlation length scales in IR SST retrievals.

-Uncertainties associated with locally correlated effects are aggregated thus:
+Uncertainties associated with synoptically correlated effects are aggregated thus:

-$$rac{1}{\eta}\sqrt{\sum_1^n\sigma_i^2}$$
+$$rac{1}{\eta}\sqrt{\sum\limits{1}^{n}\sigma{i}^{2}}$$

-where η is the effective number of local areas in the area being averaged across η and is defined by:
+where η is the effective number of synoptic areas in the area being averaged across . η is defined by: